ALMA FACTS III. High-Resolution CO(2-1)/CO(1-0) Maps of Twelve Nearby Galaxies: Discussion

-Figure \ref{fig:R21_structures_hist} shows the $R_{21}$ distributions based on these definitions.
+Figure \ref{fig:R21_structures_hist} shows the corresponding $R_{21}$ distributions.
 They reflect the general trends discussed in section \ref{sec:struct}.
 Central regions of barred galaxies show high $R_{21} > 0.7$.
 Bars show mostly low $R_{21} < 0.7$.
-Bar ends for the galaxies with relatively gas-rich offset ridges typically show high $R_{21} > 0.7$.
-The other galaxies with gas-poor offset ridges lack the gas to be measured, or tend to exhibit lower ratios than those of the gas-rich barred galaxies.
-Interarm regions contain mostly low-ratio gas and show overall lower $R_{21}$ than the spiral arms.
+Bar ends for the galaxies with relatively longer offset ridges more often show high $R_{21} > 0.7$.
+We note that the longer offset ridged galaxies contribute the most in panels (c-d) because more emission is detected there (see section \ref{sec:barend}).

+The KS test also suggests the arm-interarm distributions are different (p-values $< 10^{-6}$).
+The histogram for the interarms is slightly but systematically shifted towards lower $R_{21}$ (Figure \ref{fig:R21_structures_hist}).
+The contrast could be higher if the sensitivity is higher because low brightness/density gas, expected more in the interarms, tends to have lower $R_{21}$.
+We note that our equal flux-based cut in CO(1-0) and CO(2-1) (SN$>$5) practically corresponds to a higher density threshold for CO(2-1) if $R_{21}$ is low (Table \ref{tab:cubeparam}, column (6)).

 We note that \citet{Querejeta:2021} also defined the inner structures (the center, bar, and bar ends).
 Their bar ends are defined as overlap regions of bar and spiral arms, but are not identified when their bar is defined too short to reach the spiral arms.
 This does not assure a consistent analysis across the galaxy sample, and thus, we adopted the above definitions.
 The trends of $R_{21}$ discussed above for the centers and bars are the same when we use their definitions.